"When a true genius appears in this world, you may know him by this sign, that the dunces are all in confederacy against him." -Jonathan Swift

 Hundreds of educators responded to the situation with blog postings and comments.
 Is every single one of them "backward in book learning; dull or weak in intellect; a dullard; a dolt"?

-.
+The word "dunce" was originally applied to the followers of John Duns Scotus.
 These scholars were scorned as being opposed to classical learning.
 Dunsmen or Duncemen eventually came to symbolize those opposed to any type of learning, or to one slow at learning.

-Perhaps we are all dunces in the latter sense, slow to recognize the need for change, reluctant to move into uncharted territory, hesitant to commit to the systemic evolution/revolution our educational system needs to function well for our modern students in their modern wo
+Perhaps we are all dunces in the latter sense, slow to recognize the need for change, reluctant to move into uncharted territory, hesitant to commit to the systemic evolution/revolution our educational system needs to function well for our modern students in their modern world.

 In the words of the immortal Pogo, "We have met the enemy...and he is us."